TheLesserTheGreat/Mizzou-Drupal-Test/README.md

 ## Notes:

+- The username and password for the admin account are as follows:
+**Username:** Admin2
+**Password:** password

-The subtheme was built off the core theme "stable"
+- The subtheme was built off the core theme "stable"